Pulgit555/Linear-Programming/Readme.md

 > + Archit Jain (2019101053)
 > + Pulkit Gupta (2019101078)

-This part of assignment covers the concept of the Linear programming for solving MDPs.
+It covers the concept of the Linear programming for solving MDPs.

 ## How to run